Rigid HYM Connections on Tautological Bundles over ALE Crepant Resolutions in Dimension Three: Rigidity of HYM connections on the holomorphic tautological bundles

-Finally, $(\cA^\bullet,d)$ is an acyclic resolution of $\cE(-D)$, since the sheaves $\cA^\bullet$ are $C^\infty$--modules and therefore soft. \end{proof}
+Finally, $(\cA^\bullet,d)$ is an acyclic resolution of $\cE(-D)$, since the sheaves $\cA^\bullet$ are $C^\infty$-modules and therefore soft. \end{proof}

-\begin{remark} In the definition of $\cA^k$ it is not strictly necessary to require that $\alpha$ be smooth.
-In fact, a simple application of elliptic regularity shows that it suffices that elements of $\cA^k$ be in the Hölder space $C^{n-k,\alpha}$, where $n$ denote the complex dimension of $Z$. \end{remark}
+\begin{Remark} In the def\/inition of $\cA^k$ it is not strictly necessary to require that $\alpha$ be smooth.
+In fact, a simple application of elliptic regularity shows that it suf\/f\/ices that elements of~$\cA^k$ be in the H\"older space $C^{n-k,\gamma}$, where~$n$ denotes the complex dimension of~$Z$. \end{Remark}